dojo/docs/dijit/_editor/plugins/NewPage.rst

 .. code-block :: html

-  <div dojoType="dijit.Editor" id="editor" extraPlugins="['newpage']"></div>
+  <div data-dojo-type="dijit.Editor" id="editor" data-dojo-props="extraPlugins:['newpage']"></div>

 And that's it.
 The editor instance you can reference by 'dijit.byId("editor")' is now enabled with the NewPage plugin!
 You can use the button to set the editor content to a 'new page'.

 Custom New Content
 ------------------